Azure/AzOps/docs/wiki/ResourceDeletion.md

 ### Introduction

 The purpose of this wiki is to provide detailed information about **AzOps Resource Deletion**.

-**AzOps Resource Deletion** performs deletion of role and policy assignments in Azure, based on the AzOps pull generated templates at all scopes.
+**AzOps Resource Deletion** performs deletion of role and policy assignments in Azure, based on `AzOps - Pull` generated templates at all Azure scope levels.

 ### Supported Action